 I loved this recipe!
 It was so simple and delicious.
 I was surprised how strong the cinnamon flavor was.
 I didn't even need any sweetener!

 The is a super fast and delicious "tea."
-I used 4 cups of filtered water and 4 cinnamon stick.
-The water took about 3minutes to come to a boil and I let it simmer on low for about 20 minutes.
+I used 4 cups of filtered water and 4 cinnamon sticks.
+The water took about 3 minutes to come to a boil and I let it simmer on low for about 20 minutes.
 The smell of cinnamon filled the kitchen and the color had turned to a nice dark brown.

 I used one packet of artificial sweetener per cup (yellow pack) and popped a cinnamon stick in each mug...this drink is a cupful of comfort on a cold windy Carolina day!
 Definitely a keeper!